nachtigal/passover/README.md

 ### Do I have to be Jewish to use it?

 Not at all.
 We specifically meant this to be open to all sorts of people, whether you believe in god or not.
 If you want to take this and make it more specific to your background you are welcome to do so.

-### What are your sources?

-Thanks for asking.
-We condensed primarily from the adaptation "A Humanist Modern Version Haggadah For Passover" by [Eszter Hargittai](http://www.twitter.com/eszter).
-Her text is great, but we wanted to make it shorter and accesible to folks of all religions while still retaining the story of the Jewish people.

-We got some prayers and songs from other places around the web.

-Quotes came via wikiquote or Google.

-If you see anything wrong, let me know by telling me [on twitter](https://twitter.com/mischa).

 ### Do you have this in any other formats?